mohammadfalahat/azure-devops-pipeline-repo-generator/README.md

 The manifest scopes include `vso.code_manage` so the extension can create repositories on behalf of the signed-in user (who must also have **Create repository** permission in the project).

-Submitting the form ensures a shared repository named `SANITIZEDPROJECTNAME_Azure_DevOps` exists in the current project.
-If it does not, the extension creates it and pushes a YAML template named `lowercase(projectname-reponame-branchname.yml)` (derived from the source branch) containing the submitted settings.
+Submitting the form ensures a shared repository named `<ProjectName>_Azure_DevOps` exists in the current project (using the project name exactly as Azure DevOps reports it).
+If it does not, the extension creates it and pushes a YAML template named `<ProjectName>-<RepositoryName>-<BranchName>.yml` (preserving the original casing for the project and repository portions) containing the submitted settings.

 The branch action targets both the legacy (`git-branches-*`) and the newer repository branches menus to tolerate Azure DevOps UI updates where a single menu surface might go missing.